craftyneil/craftyneil/README.md

 # 💫 About Me:
-I'm a young an passionate developer who loves coding in rust with the game engine bevy.<br><br>I'm capable of learning by myself just with a browser and a good search engine even if having a person next to you to help you is better.<br><br>I don't really much care about if you want me to code for the web, games or for bar-metal, if there is rust, I'm here for you.

 - 👋 Hi, I’m @craftyneil
 - 👀 I'm a young an passionate developer who loves coding in rust with the game engine bevy.
   - I'm capable of learning by myself just with a browser and a good search engine even if having a person next to you to help you is better.